Addiction | 6 min read

 • Glaucoma

-It may also present a very dangerous hazard to those who have been previously adversely affected by doxylamine.
+It may also present a hazard to those who have been previously adversely affected by doxylamine.
 One of the biggest dangers of Legal Lean is that the presence of doxylamine is not noted in the ingredients, so those who may be adversely affected by it have no way of knowing the danger beforehand.

 • Feelings of euphoria